neynt/notes/pets.md

   to the touch after mixing, usually 15-25s.
    - Don't add too much water or overmix.
 He likes it softened but not pasty.
 - Only feed leftovers once; discard the remaining afterward.

+## quincy & qualia

+### feeding

+- Feeding times: 07:00, 18:00, 23:00
+- Feed 1 can of Royal Canin each, in a small white plate.
+- First place down Quincy's food in the common area and have him start eating.
+  Then, place down Qualia's food in the master bedroom.
+  - Quincy eats whatever plate is put down first.
+  - Qualia will follow you to the master bedroom to eat from the other plate.

+### brushing

+- Brush similarly to Smokey.

+### nail clipping

+- When they are sleeping it's a good time to get a few nails clipped.

+## priorities

+Taking care of cats is a lot of work!
+If you can't do everything, prioritize in this order.

+- Food and litter box are, of course, musts.
+- Brushing daily is important to prevent hairballs.
+- Nail clipping weekly is important as well to prevent curled back nails, but can be difficult.